markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 ## 3D Shortcuts

 - **Cmd/Ctrl+E**: Run the Face Extrude action.
 Use the action parameters to set the extrusion amount.
+- **Face Cut Opening action**: Cut a rectangular opening through the selected face and its opposite face.
 - **Cmd/Ctrl+U**: Run the Face Subdivide action on selected quad faces.
 - **Cmd/Ctrl+I**: Run the Face Inset action.
 Use the action parameters to set the inset amount.
 - **Cmd/Ctrl+M**: Run the Face Merge action on selected connected faces.